EpistasisLab/tpot/docs_sources/using.md

 <td>File path or string</td>
 <td>A path to a configuration file for customizing the operators and parameters that TPOT uses in the optimization process.
 <br /><br />
-See the <a href="#builtinconfig">built-in configurations</a> section for the list of configurations included with TPOT, and the <a href="#customconfig">custom configuration</a> section for more information and examples of how to create your own TPOT configurations.</td>
+See the <a href="#built-in-tpot-configurations">built-in configurations</a> section for the list of configurations included with TPOT, and the <a href="#customizing-tpots-operators-and-parameters">custom configuration</a> section for more information and examples of how to create your own TPOT configurations.</td>
 </tr>
 <tr>
 <td>-v</td>